 - Appliances and devices use power, and keeping them turned on over time results in energy usage, which is measured and recorded as kilowatt-hours on your electric bill.

-- Solar panels make power, and sun shining on them over time produces kilowatt-hours of energy that reduce your electric bill by the number of kilowatt-hours produced.
+- Solar panels make power, and the sun shining on them over time produces kilowatt-hours of energy that reduce your electric bill by the number of kilowatt-hours produced.